 NENSA Eastern High School Championship Rules Document

-Race Organizer will have event entry fee and initial event info (Team Leader Packet which includes: schedule, site info, contact info, registration info, waxing info, parking details, and banquet and awards info) to all team leaders no later than January 1st.
+Race Organizer will have event entry fee and initial event info (Team Leader Packet which includes: schedule, site info, contact info, registration, waxing, parking, banquet, awards) to all team leaders no later than January 1st.
 This information will be posted on the EHSC event page on www.NENSA.net.
 NENSA will provide team leader contact information.

 1a.
 The Eastern High School Championship takes place on the Friday, Saturday, and Sunday of the third weekend in March.
-Boys race first on ODD years; Girls race first on EVEN years for every race, including the relay.
+Boys race first every race on an ODD year; Girls race first every race on EVEN years for every race, including the relay.

 1b.
-Friday’s freestyle race begins no earlier than 3:00pm and Sunday’s awards begin no later than 12:00pm.
+The schedule is set so that Friday’s Freestyle race begins no earlier than 3:00 PM and Sunday’s awards begin no later than noon.
 There must be at least 1 hr between start times for the boys and girls races.

 1d.
-The competition schedule typically consists of the following:
+The competition schedule consists of the following:

 Coaches meeting (1 hour): 1:00pm